Photos by Tony Luong

 Reading has always been an exercise of radical empathy.
 It is a chance to vacate your sensibilities and take on entirely new ones, but only if you allow.
 My first lessons on empathy came right at home, raised by three women.
 I found it nearly impossible to love my mother, grandmother, and godmother the right way if I refused to understand them first.
 My mother, for example, beat me viciously as a child, and empathy kept me from hating her because it helped me understand the tenets of tough love.
 We lived in a dangerous neighborhood, and she figured her motherly violence would preempt a more capricious state violence — her motherly violence, of course, being borne of love.
 In many ways she was right.
 But it took me a while to understand this reasoning, and it would’ve been impossible without trying to “share” in her perceived duties as a mother.
 This, in my estimation, is what empathy looks like.

-Reading was much the same: An opportunity to hate the narrator would always present itself, but so too would the chance to understand the narrator.
+Reading was much the same.
+An opportunity to hate the narrator would always present itself, but so too would the chance to understand the narrator.
 I came to appreciate this exercise for its novelty.
 The curiosity it provoked.
 I began to read in a greedy way early on, imagining myself in many spaces unlike my own, afoot on grounds I had never traveled, or defending moral positions I’d been unlikely to consider.
 It was hard but worth the difficulty.
-I quickly realized that writing was a flexing of this muscle too; It requires great empathy to think up a character fundamentally different than oneself.
+I quickly realized that writing was a flexing of this muscle too; it requires great empathy to think up a character fundamentally different than oneself.
 It is then twice the work to write that character fairly because of course writing an archetype is no labor for the imagination.
 But as an educator, these realizations, this joy, meant little if it was only mine alone to experience.
 I wanted to live this with all of my students, and in some ways, too, I wanted to move beyond mere joy.
 What was any of this worth if some of us were dying, being shot, jailed indefinitely, and failing out of schools?
 This called me to action.
 I began to think of all the ways that reading and writing helped me better understand myself, especially during times when my identity felt splintered.
 I considered all the ways that reading and writing helped fund my social ingenuity, the ways it helped me move from world to world convincingly.
 This was how Writing the Other Self came to be.

 In all four stages of this curriculum, students were asked to challenge their own inflexibility.
-They were asked to reimagine themselves outside of the rigidity of the pts experience.
+They were asked to reimagine themselves outside of the rigidity of the PTS experience.
 For example, I had an 18-year old student who was heavily gang-involved, never got his work done, and was aggressive in class.
 I first met him in a classroom on Rikers Island, but as stipulated by his plea deal when released, he was ordered to join the high school equivalency program I also taught at for justice-involved youth.
 After working carefully with this student, he wrote a new identity for himself that was a musician.
 The musician was gentle and obsessed with learning piano.
 The course material was no less difficult, but as his newer self, he worked hard at it.
 This was a miracle for this particular student.
 I then challenged him to inhabit the new character over the weekend, and so he asked his mom to take him to a jazz museum in Harlem.
 It was something he would never have done otherwise, away from the dangers of his project housing in Brooklyn.

 I also ask students to give themselves a new name.
 This is the most important stage of this course, meant to denote the beginning of a new identity.
 During my time teaching on Rikers, tutoring and leading workshops at different prisons, it’s always been true that prisoners adopt monikers.
 In fact this has always been true in the hood too.
 But the more interesting observation is the physiological relationship between the name and self-expectation.
 My students on Rikers react differently when peers use their legal names versus peers addressing them by their nicknames.
 It’s fascinating.
-There’s almost this summoning of a unique physical force — that otherwise isn’t accessible to them — when their by names are called.
+There’s almost this summoning of a unique physical force — that otherwise isn’t accessible to them — when their nicknames are called.
 This is especially true when circumstances are dangerous.
 I’ll never forget a student recounting his first year up north in Clinton Correctional Facility, where he was due to spend the next seven years of his life.
 He said to me, “Whenever they called me Trigga, I knew it was game time.
 It’s like I wasn’t afraid of anything.
 No one could beat me.”

 The inverse wasn’t just as true, though.
 For example, if someone called him by his legal name, and not Trigga, there was no supernatural strength to draw from.
 Part of it was that calling on his legal name signaled a degree of situational safety in the same way it does when romantic partners call on our “pet names.”
 In other words, there is no reason for alarm and, consequently, no reason for “transformation.”
 But the other reason, and maybe the more important one, was simply that the force wasn’t procurable without the nickname.
 An increased physical force literally became a constituent resource of his survivalist identity.
 This had always been true in the hood too.
 He went on to talk about the horrific things he had done while incarcerated, and every time we had these conversations, he made sure to conclude with a reminder that “Trigga was dead.”
 I’ve taken this learning and used it specifically to address PTS.
 One of my students, Chris, fighting his second gun charge, decided to take on the French name, Jean.
 He became deeply involved in this self-fashioning.
 I was shocked when he told me that he wanted to learn French!
 It was a crisp and immediate reminder of how far we could go to change ourselves.